ALFALFAsurvey/ALFALFA_Legacy/README.md

 # Overview

-This repository is intended to be a central location to collect and document code developed for interacting with the [ALFALFA](https://egg.astro.cornell.edu/alfalfa/data/index.php) data cubes hosted at [NRAO](https://data.nrao.edu/portal/#/).
+This repository contains tools and instructions for accessing and interacting with the data cubes (often referred to as "grids") from the Arecibo Legacy Fast ALFA (Arecibo L-band Feed Array) survey, or ALFALFA.
+Below are the basic instructions for getting started, and more details about accessing the data, the metadata, and the survey can be found in the [Wiki](https://github.com/jonesmg/ALFALFA_Legacy/wiki) associated with this repository.
+We strongly recommend reviewing this material if you plan to use these data.

 # Getting Started

-The basic function of this repo is to ensure that all the code for interacting with the ALFALFA cubes uses a single Python environment and is stored in one place.
+The ALFALFA grids are stored in the [NRAO data archive](https://data.nrao.edu/portal).
+The tools in this repository are intended to be used with data cubes downloaded from this archive.
+These tools are all based in Python (mostly Jupyter notebooks) and in order for them to run as intended, we recommend building a dedicated Python environment using the [environment.yml](environment.yml) file in this repository (instructions below).
+The notebooks folder contains these notebooks which show worked examples of standard tasks that user are likely to want to perform.
+For example, identifying which ALFALFA grid is needed to a particular position on the sky, extracting a 1-dimensional spectrum from a data cube, or producing a moment zero map and overlaying it on an optical image.
+The scripts folder includes a Python file defining a function to read in data cubes.
+We recommend using this function if interacting with the cubes in Python as this updates the FITS headers to the latest standards and applies an approximate correction to the world coordinate system in the header.

 ## I don't want to install anything.

 Although it is strongly recommended to download this repository and build the Python environment if you wish to use or adapt the code hosted here, if you don't want to install or download anything then the simplest way to use this repository is to launch it in the cloud using [mybinder](https://mybinder.org/) by clicking this button: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jonesmg/ALFALFA_Legacy/HEAD)

-Note that when you close (or lose) your connection to mybinder all of the open work that you haven't manually downloaded and saved **will be lost**.
-This interface is generally intended for testing things out, not for seriously working on code.
+Note that when you close (or lose) your connection to mybinder, all of the open work that you haven't manually downloaded and saved **will be lost**.
+This interface is generally intended for testing things out, not for seriously working on code or data.

 ## Downloading this repository